JoaoVictorLouro/resourceful-tako/.github/pull_request_template.md

 - Write it down here, add examples if possible

-# How to test it, expected behaviour:
+# How to test it, expected behavior:

 - Write down how to test and what to expect from this PR